aegray/even_hub_emu/FEEDBACK.md

 This is not asking you to add native functionality - it's suggesting how you can allow it pretty easily with not a ton of work on your side:

 There are a lot of places where you need some sort of native api for useful functionality - the way I've dealt with this is to build another app (generally flutter) that contains a small webserver and serves native requests to the even hub app.
-I've also been having this serve the actual even application too.
+I've also been having this serve the actual even application.

 One thing that would be very useful is if your even app had some sort of registration mechanism (maybe through android Intents, whatever is equivalent on iOS) to allow an external app to auto register an even hub application (rather than having to do it separately), so that if you install an app, it's auto available in evenHub.

-It would be very simple for the community to have a library that handled / setup most of this for people in other apps (rather than having to write a webserver).

 This would also make it infinitely simpler to provide functionality that already exists in other apps.
 If I already have an app that works, adding an even interface is way simpler than rewriting all app functionality into a (potentially more restrictive) setup.